pygame/pygame/docs/reST/ref/freetype.rst

       | :sg:`get_sized_height() -> int`

       Read only.
 Gets the height of the face.
-This is the average value of all glyphs in the font.
-It is not adjusted for bold or rotation.
+This is the average value of all glyphs in the face.
+It is not adjusted for strong or rotation.

    .. method:: get_sized_glyph_height